Cardiovascular and Interventional Radiological Society of Europe

 CIRSE Insider: What makes CVIR Endovascular stand out?

-Reekers: My goal was to make the journal a practical journal with papers that could directly be used in daily practise.
-It is therefore less scientific than CVIR and has for the same reason less citations.
-This is reflected in the impact factor.
-It was the first online IR journal.
-But foremost, I think that being one of the few open peer review journals worldwide is the most outstanding achievement.
+Reekers: My goal was to make the journal as practical and readable as possible, with papers that could directly be used in daily practice.
+With this in mind, we like to publish case reports, new technologies, short communications, letters and editorials, in addition to original and review articles.
+It is therefore even more exciting that the journal is the first ever online IR endovascular journal receiving an impact factor already after five years.
+Furthermore, I think that being one of the few open peer reviewed journals worldwide is another outstanding achievement.
 I think this probably makes the journal unique.
 Our peer reviews have, for this reason, always been very straight and supportive for authors.
 They serve as a part of the whole publication.

 CIRSE Insider: Why did you decide to go for an open access model?

-Reekers: Open access is the only model that will survive in our open digital world, as information has to be available fast and for everybody at all times for free.
+Reekers: Open access is the only model that will survive in our open digital world, as information has to always be available fast and for everybody for free.
 Medical science should not be hidden behind a paywall or a journal subscription.
 This will block information being available for all doctors to treat patients.

 CIRSE Insider: How did you get the journal off the ground?

 Reekers: Hard work, networking, connection to communities and goodwill of many colleagues.
 And of course, the fantastic support of the editorial office in Vienna.
-It is not easy and much more work than I could have imagined making this project a success.
-After eight years, I think the journal has now its place in the international IR world.
-We get papers from almost every country.
+It was not easy and much more work than I could have imagined making this project a success, but after eight years, I think the journal has found its place in the international endovascular experts’ community and the world of IR.
+We now get papers from all around the world.

 CIRSE Insider: What were the most important milestones and how have they affected submissions?